 Training and Education

 A combination of lectures, hands on wet labs and individualized instruction are used to train resource users.
 Users new to flow cytometry are required to attend an orientation class designed to introduce and demonstrate instrument standard operating procedures.
 Students learn basic flow cytometry theory, proper instrument startup, setup (experimental design and controls are emphasized) and shutdown procedures.
-Optional courses are taught to address topics such as: (i) fluorochromes & compensation, (ii) immunophenotyping of hematopoietic and cultured cells, (iii) DNA cell cycle staining and analysis, and (iv) methods of measuring apoptosis.
+Optional courses are taught to address topics such as: (i) fluorochromes & compensation, (ii) immunophenotyping of hematopoietic and cultured cells, (iii) DNA cell cycle staining and analysis, and (iv) acquisition and analysis software.
 Instruction also is provided in the use of the confocal fluorescence imaging system as well as introductory and advanced courses for ImageStream applications and data analysis.
-In 2012, a total of 12 courses were attended by 84 students.
+In 2016, a total of 73 students attended these courses.
 This approach has been very successful, since researchers get first-hand insight into the capabilities of the resource, and are better able to design more sophisticated experiments and properly interpret the corresponding results.